Generic Name: oxycodone and acetaminophen

 Following an acute overdosage, toxicity may result from the oxycodone or the acetaminophen.

-In acetaminophen overdosage: dose-dependent potentially fatal hepatic necrosis is the most serious adverse effect.
+Dose-dependent potentially fatal hepatic necrosis is the most serious adverse effect of acetaminophen overdosage.
 Renal tubular necrosis, hypoglycemic coma, and coagulation defects may also occur.

-Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis and general malaise.
+Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis, and general malaise.
 Clinical and laboratory evidence of hepatic toxicity may not be apparent until 48 to 72 hours post-ingestion.

 Gastric decontamination with activated charcoal should be administered just prior to N-acetylcysteine (NAC) to decrease systemic absorption if acetaminophen ingestion is known or suspected to have occurred within a few hours of presentation.
 Serum acetaminophen levels should be obtained immediately if the patient presents 4 hours or more after ingestion to assess potential risk of hepatotoxicity; acetaminophen levels drawn less than 4 hours post-ingestion may be misleading.
 To obtain the best possible outcome, NAC should be administered as soon as possible where impending or evolving liver injury is suspected.
 Intravenous NAC may be administered when circumstances preclude oral administration.

 Vigorous supportive therapy is required in severe intoxication.
-Procedures to limit the continuing absorption of the drug must be readily performed since the hepatic injury is dose dependent and occurs early in the course of intoxication.
+Procedures to limit the continuing absorption of the drug must be readily performed since the hepatic injury is dose dependent and occurs early in the course of intoxication

 Endocet Dosage and Administration

-pain.
+Initiate treatment with Endocet tablets 2.5 mg/325 mg adult dosage, with one or 2 tablets every 6 hours as needed for pain.
 The total daily dose of acetaminophen should not exceed 4 grams.

 The usual adult dosage is one tablet every 6 hours as needed for pain.
 The total daily dose of acetaminophen should not exceed 4 grams.

 |Endocet 2.5 mg/325 mg||

-Cessation of Therapy
+Titration and Maintenance of Therapy